katalon-studio-samples/katalon-otp-usecase-sample/README.md

     * Extract OTP/number
     * Use the extracted otp for verification(web/mobile/api)

+# Use case

-# Use Case No 2: Extract OTP from gmail.
+Use Case No 2: Extract OTP from gmail.

     * Extract OTP/number
     * Use the extracted otp for verification(web/mobile/api)

-# Use Case No 2: Extract OTP from mobile.
+Use Case No 2: Extract OTP from mobile.

     * Connect mobile device with system.
     * Launch the .apk file
     * Extract OTP/number